 Data-driven auditing decisions

 Manufacturers simply can’t audit every supplier, facility, or warehouse every year, so management needs to prioritize which internal and external sites to audit based on risk.
 Understanding and tracking how facilities and their items are performing is essential to audit planning.
-Most companies think they’re strategically selecting the facilities they’ll audit, but without data to back up those choices, critical threats could be overlooked.
+Most companies think they’re strategically selecting the facilities they’ll audit, but without data to back up those choices, they can still overlook critical threats.

 Connected network data helps highlight risk by supplier, item, and geography, identifying the most critical threats.
-Scores might be higher for a foreign supplier or an item or ingredient that is known to be at risk for economically motivated adulteration like spices diluted with cheaper material.
+Scores might be higher for a foreign supplier or an ingredient known to be at risk for economically motivated adulteration.
 TraceGains proprietary algorithms can be used to assess risk or it can be customized to match the manufacturer’s unique requirements.
 The scores measure inherent risk as well as a facility’s performance.
 These scorecards are updated nightly, so users have a real-time view of supply chain risk.

 Supplier Management, along with Audit Management, offers customers easy access to a wealth of information that provides deep data insights and analysis to inform the audit planning process.
 Data helps substantiate audit plan development and why certain audit cites were chosen.